DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Time-Conditioned Flow on DAG

 \subsection{Continuous normalizing flow foundations}

+We first introduce the continuous normalizing flow (CNF) foundation of DoFlow.
+It autoregressively generates future values, with each step conditioned on past temporal information.
+For each node $i$ in the causal DAG, we learn a \emph{time-conditioned CNF} that models the conditional distribution of node $i$ at each time step $t$, given its own and its parents' past temporal context.
+This context is summarized by a hidden state $H_{i,t-1}$, which aggregates information from the historical sequences $X_{i,t-}$ and $X_{\mathrm{pa}(i),t-}$.
+In practice, $H_{i,t-1}$ is obtained using RNN-based encoders, as detailed in Section \ref{section:time-conditioned CNF}.

-We propose DoFlow, a time-conditioned continuous normalizing flow (CNF) that autoregressively predicts the future value of each node.
-At each prediction step~$t$, the CNF is conditioned on the past hidden states~$H_{t-1}$, which encodes the temporal information up to time~$t{-}1$.
-At each time-series step $t$, a CNF defines a continuous transformation between a base distribution (at $s{=}0$, typically $\mathcal{N}(0,1)$) and the target distribution (at $s{=}1$, corresponding to the data at time-series step~$t$) through a neural ordinary differential equation (ODE):
+At each time-series step $t$, a CNF defines a continuous transformation between the target distribution (at $s{=}0$, corresponding to the target data $X_{i,t}$) and a base distribution (at $s{=}1$, typically $\mathcal{N}(0,1)$) through a neural ordinary differential equation (ODE) \citep{chen2018neural}.
+Here, $s$ denotes the continuous ODE time, which is distinct from the time-series index $t$.

-where we learn the velocity field $v$ using a neural network.
-To predict $x_t$, one samples from the base distribution $z=x_t(0)\!\sim\!\mathcal{N}(0,1)$ and integrates the above ODE from $s=0$ to $s=1$.
-We train the velocity field~$v$ using Conditional Flow Matching (CFM) loss~\cite{lipman2023flow}, which directly regresses $v$ onto an analytically defined reference velocity field.
-Specifically, a reference path~$\phi$ interpolates between a base sample~$z$ and a data sample~$x_t$ (typically using linear interpolation), whose derivative~$\partial_s \phi$ defines the reference velocity.
-The model minimizes an $L_2$ loss between $v$ and~$\partial_s \phi$, allowing efficient training while preserving the invertible mapping from base distribution to data distribution.
+where the velocity field $v_i$ is parameterized by a neural network.
+To predict $x_{i,t}$, we sample $z=x_{i,t}(1)\!\sim\!\mathcal{N}(0,1)$ and integrate the ODE from $s=1$ to $s=0$.
+We train the velocity field~$v_i$ using Conditional Flow Matching (CFM) loss~\citep{lipman2023flow}, which directly regresses $v_i$ onto an analytically defined reference velocity field.
+Specifically, a reference path~$\phi$ interpolates between a data sample~$x_{i,t}$ and a base sample~$z$ (typically using linear interpolation), whose derivative~$\partial_s \phi$ defines the reference velocity.
+The model minimizes an $L_2$ loss between $v_i$ and~$\partial_s \phi$, allowing efficient training while preserving the invertible mapping from base distribution to data distribution.